 - Lemon Juice: Lemon juice will be used in the muffin batter and in the glaze to really draw out that lemon flavor!

 - Make the crumb topping.
 Mix the melted butter with the flour, and sugar until combined.
-(See photo above).
-Set this aside until ready to use.
+Set aside.

 - Make the lemon poppy seed muffin batter.
-Cream the butter and sugar then add the eggs, vanilla, lemon zest and lemon juice, and oil.
+Cream the butter and sugar then add the eggs, vanilla, lemon zest, lemon juice, and oil.
 Beat until combined.
-Mix in the dry ingredients and poppy seeds until about halfway combined, then add the sour cream.
+Mix in the dry ingredients and poppy seeds until slightly mixed, then add the sour cream.
 Mix until just combined, be careful not to over mix the batter.

 - Portion batter into muffin tins.
+To a muffin tin lined with cupcake liners, add the batter.
 The easiest way to portion the batter is by using a large cookie scoop.
 The tins will be about 3/4 full.

 - Glaze the muffins.
 Once the muffins are mostly cool (they can still be warm), drizzle the glaze over each one.

 You can make plain lemon poppy seed muffins by eliminating the crumb topping.
-The baking times will be similar, but one piece of advice would be to check for doneness about 2 minutes earlier than noted in the recipe.
+The baking temperature will be similar, but may bake for just 17-18 minutes instead of 19-20.

 More Muffin Recipes